Monica MontesaJune 08, 2022

 6. Segment your email list.
 Send highly personalized emails to a clearly defined segment of your audience to improve opens, clicks, and engagement.
 For example, send personalized emails to segments based on job title or department, experience level, or location.

 7. A/B test your emails.
 The best way to improve your open and click rates is by measuring what works and what doesn’t, and A/B testing is a great way to do this.
-An A/B test is when you send 2 variations of a nearly identical email to segments of your list to see which performs better.
+An A/B test is when you send two variations of a nearly identical email to segments of your list to see which performs better.
 For example, you can test a short subject line against a long subject line to see which earns a higher open rate.
 You can test almost anything — like send time and day, content length, button colors, and more — to optimize your campaigns.

 Tracking and optimizing recruiting campaigns